redhat-openstack/website/source/uncategorized/deploying-an-rdo-overcloud-with-instack.html.md

       command $(sudo cat /root/stackrc | xargs)

 2. Run the prepare-for-overcloud script to get setup.
-This script will avoid re-downloading images if they already exist in the current working directory.
+This script will download approximately 2.5GB of images from [here](http://repos.fedorapeople.org/repos/openstack-m/tripleo-images-rdo-icehouse/).
+It will avoid re-downloading images if they already exist in the current working directory.
 If you want to force a redownload of the images, delete them first.

        instack-prepare-for-overcloud